 IF P is expressed in Earth years and "a" is in units of A.U. (astronomical unit; average distance from Earth to Sun).

-A graph of the periods vs. the distances from the sun (a) is shown below.
+A graph of the periods vs. the distances from

+the sun (a) is shown below for the planets

 (Absolute size of A.U. unit determined from radar observations of Venus and Mercury, and other methods--see textbook.)